rchu02/ACIT-2420-Assignment-1/README.md

 - `cd`: This is used to change directory[^7].
 - `ls`: This is used to list all the files and directories in the current directory that you are in[^7].

-Congratulations, you have now created your own SSH keys.
+Congratulations, you have now created your own SSH keys[^4].

 ## Task 2: Installing Doctl and Connecting DigitalOcean using an API.